Vaccine passports during the COVID-19 pandemic: Oceania

+Australia

+Australia required proof of vaccination for international travel.
+The federal government also maintained a vaccine registry while individual states such as New South Wales and Victoria required vaccines to enter indoor venues.

 New Zealand

-On 17 November 2021, the New Zealand Government launched a vaccine certificate called My Vaccine Pass for individuals who have been vaccinated against COVID-19.
-The vaccine pass is required to enter hospitality venues, community, sport and faith-based gatherings as defined by the COVID-19 Protection Framework.
+On 17 November 2021, the New Zealand Government launched a vaccine certificate called My Vaccine Pass for individuals who had been vaccinated against COVID-19.
+The vaccine pass was required to enter hospitality venues, community, sport and faith-based gatherings as defined by the COVID-19 Protection Framework.

 They came into force on 29 November 2021.
 On 23 November, the New Zealand Government launched the NZ Pass Verifier to scan the passes.

-On April 5, 2022, vaccine passes will no longer be required for most venues.
+On April 5, 2022, vaccine passes were no longer required for most venues.

-On June 1, 2022, all vaccine passes will become invalid, and will no longer be required for any venue.
+On June 1, 2022, all vaccine passes became invalid, and were no longer be required for any venue.

 Arguments and controversy

-As of September 2021, the World Health Organization (WHO) acknowledged that mandatory COVID-19 vaccine passports would be discriminatory against countries with little access to vaccinations, but could eventually be considered for international travel when vaccine access improves.
+By September 2021, the World Health Organization (WHO) acknowledged that mandatory COVID-19 vaccine passports would be discriminatory against countries with little access to vaccinations, but could eventually be considered for international travel when vaccine access improved.

 Effect on vaccine uptake

 In some jurisdictions, vaccine uptake increased after various levels of governments announced plans to mandate their use.